 - Changing the worker also carries risks as it takes time to see the pattern of events that identifies care as neglectful.

 Supervision must provide an independent review, keeping the focus on the child's needs and the adequacy of parenting over time.

 If the child appears resilient, professionals should not accept this at face value, but should check for evidence of unmet needs and impaired health and development.

 When reviewing progress in cases of neglect it is important to look for evidence of sustained improvement in the child's health and development.
 Where there is a pattern of short-lived improvements, the overall situation remains unsatisfactory - if adequate standards of care cannot be sustained, the child remains at risk of significant harm.

 Professionals must resist the temptation to "start again" at key points such as the birth of a new child or a change of worker.
-It is important to see current events in the light of the full history of child protection issues, including previous responses to support.
+It is important to see current events in the light of the full history of safeguarding and child protection issues, including previous responses to support.
 The family histories of neglectful families are often complex and confusing, and professionals may be tempted to set them aside and concentrate on the present.
 This can result in an over-optimistic approach to a family with deeply entrenched problems.

 As noted above, neglectful adults are often enmeshed in a complex network of problems.
 The clamour of the parents'/carers' needs tends to draw professional attention away from the unmet needs of the children.
 When addressing the needs of neglectful parents/carers, it is necessary to ask repeatedly:

 - Do they understand what action is needed and within what timescales?

 - Are they able and willing to meet the child's needs?